PythWare/Aldnoah-Engine/README.md

 AE 2.02 introduced `.Aldnoah`, a custom mod installer format designed for flexible mod installation.

 This allows mod authors to package mods in a way that gives users more control over what parts of a mod they want to install.

+# Constellation Mod Manager

+AE includes the **Constellation Mod Manager**, a one of a kind mod manager built specifically for Koei Tecmo/Omega Force container based games.

+Constellation understands AE's taildata system.
+Mods can be applied without rebuilding massive game containers (sometimes over 70 gigabytes when fully unpacked), making mod applying/disabling extremely quick.

+## What makes it different

+- **Container-aware modding**, applies mods directly to Koei Tecmo container/IDX structures.
+- **No same-size requirement**, replacement files can be larger/smaller than the originals.
+- **No forced recompression**, AE can apply decompressed replacement payloads when the game accepts them.
+- **Safe disable support**, original IDX entries are saved in a ledger and restored when disabling mods.
+- **Disable All support**, restores tracked IDX entries and truncates containers back to their original sizes.
+- **Single-file and package mods**, supports both one file mods and multi file releases.
+2.02 onward supports the .Aldnoah mod installer format I have designed.
+- **Metadata-rich mods**, supports mod name, author, version, description, preview images, genre, and theme audio.
+- **Mod Collision Detection**, detects mod collisions and creates a red web between colliding mods to show collision.
+- **Conflict Inspector**, optional feature for inspecting why some mods may collide.
+- **Visual mod library**, mods are displayed as stars in a constellation style interface instead of a plain list.
+Mods automatically connect with mods with the same genre and form a constellation, when a constellation is full but more mods exist new constellations form.

+Constellation is designed to be unique, original, and defying the norms/expectations of mod managers.
+It doesn't simply overwrite files.
+It appends modded payloads to the correct container, updates the IDX entry, records the original state, and gives the user a way back.

 # Mod Manager